-- Roller blades or skateboards.

-- Matches or lighters.

-- Water guns.

-- Cell phones are likely to be misplaced or stolen; they also diminish the sense of community we hope to establish during school hours.
-Before and after the school day, students may use cell phones outside only.
+Lower School: Before and after the school day, Lower School students may use cell phones outside only.
 In case of an emergency, students must go to their division office or to a faculty member's office to place a telephone call.
 If a student is caught using a cell phone without permission during school hours, the student's cell phone will be confiscated until the following day.
 Repeated violations of the cell-phone policy could mean confiscation for more than one day.
 The School encourages parents to refrain from using cell phones inside school buildings.